10 hikes through the cleanest air in the world

 Distance: 105 km (65 miles) Duration: 3-5 days

-the Kungsleden or "The King’s Trail" is a hundred miles behind the Arctic Circle and can be hiked from north to south or from the south to north (choose the former to keep the sun on it).
+Located a hundred miles beyond the Arctic Circle, Kungsleden or “The King’s Trail” can be hiked from north to south or south to north (choose the former to keep the sun on you).

-From the Abisko mountain station to the village of Nikkaluokta, the path winds through birch forests, open tundra and wonderful glaciers before he crosses Sweden's highest summit, the mountain Kebnekaise, which stands on 2,111 m (6.926 ft).
+From the mountain station of Abisko to the village of Nikkaluokta, the trail winds through birch forests, open tundra and magnificent glaciers before crossing Sweden's highest peak, Mount Kebnekaise, which stands at 2,111 m (6,926 ft).

-huts are a day apart and offer consolation in the barren width of the far north.
+Huts stand a day apart and offer solace in the barren expanse of the far north.

-Further literature: Kungsleden: The Königsweg through the Arctic Sweden
+Further reading: Kungsleden: The Royal Road through Arctic Sweden

 8. Croagh Patrick, Ireland

-The legend states that the seven -time climb of this 764 m (2,507 ft) high summit guarantees its place in heaven (but once is sufficient for most mortals).
-The rocky climb is certainly steep, but they comfort themselves that more than half of the visitors are not hikers, but pilgrims.
+Legend has it that climbing this 764 m (2,507 ft) peak seven times will guarantee your place in heaven (but once is enough for most mortals).
+The rocky climb is certainly steep, but take comfort in the fact that more than half of the visitors are not hikers but pilgrims.

-st. Patrick is said to have spent 40 days and nights in prayer at the summit, a story that inspires visitors from all over the world.
-Hikers and pilgrims are rewarded with breathtaking views on Clew Bay and the county of Mayo behind it.
+St. Patrick is said to have spent 40 days and nights in prayer at the summit, a story that inspires visitors from around the world.
+Hikers and pilgrims alike are rewarded with breathtaking views of Clew Bay and County Mayo beyond.

-It may also be encouraging to know that a Guinness in the centuries -old Campbell’s Pub is the usual end.
-Spring until autumn is the best weather, but the ascent can take place all year round when the summit is snow -free.
+It may also be heartening to know that a Guinness at the century-old Campbell's Pub is the usual finishing touch.
+Spring to fall is the best weather, but the climb can be done all year round if the summit is clear of snow.

-Further literature: Croagh Patrick: A pilgrimage.
+Further Reading: Croagh Patrick: A Place of Pilgrimage.
 A place of beauty

 9. Bay of Fires, Tasmania, Australia

-Tasmania is proud of its fresh air and his clean life.
-Try it out first hand on this breathtaking hike from Stumpy’s Bay to the Bay of Fires Lodge.
+Tasmania prides itself on its fresh air and clean living.
+Try it first hand on this breathtaking hike from Stumpy’s Bay to Bay of Fires Lodge.

-With a view to endless expanses made of fine white sand, turquoise water from Tasman and surreal rock formations, which are covered with red lichen, the path drives up and out of the bays.
+Overlooking endless expanses of fine white sand, turquoise Tasman waters and surreal rock formations covered in red lichen, the trail propels hikers up and out of the bays.

-October to May is the best time to travel and hikers have to join a guided tour.
+October to May is the best time to visit and hikers must join a guided tour.

-alt = “The Antarctic has one of the cleanest air in the world“> Dream time It is not surprising that the Antarctic has one of the cleanest air in the world
+alt="Antarctica has some of the cleanest air in the world">DreamtimeNot surprisingly, Antarctica has some of the cleanest air in the world

-The Antarctic is really the last border for adventure travel and the landscape is untouched.
-No wonder that hikes through the cleanest air in the world are at home.
-The hike on Shackletons Route from King Haakon Bay to Stromness is an epic undertaking over unpredictable glacier columns and wonderful glaciers.
+Antarctica is truly the last frontier for adventure travel and the landscape is untouched.
+So it's no wonder that hikes through the cleanest air in the world are at home here.
+Hiking Shackleton's route from King Haakon Bay to Stromness is an epic undertaking over unpredictable crevasses and magnificent glaciers.

-The black beaches of South Georgia are full of penguins and countless bird species line the route.
-The track ends in Stromness at the same place, where Shackleton and his crew finally ended their epic journey to rescue.
+The black beaches of South Georgia are full of penguins and countless species of birds line the route.
+The trail ends in Stromness, at the same spot where Shackleton and his crew finally completed their epic journey to rescue.

-Further literature: In Shackleton's footsteps: A return to the heart of Antarctic
+Further Reading: In Shackleton's Footsteps: A Return to the Heart of Antarctica

 Mission statement: Dreamstime